TomyJusuf/iphone-doc/README.md

 ## Acknowledgements

-This project was inspired by jsmastery.pro link: <a name="jsmastery.pro">🔗 here </a>
+This project was inspired by jsmastery.pro 🔗 [link](https://git-scm.com/)

 #